DINA-community/Matching-Agent/README.md

 #### Quick start: local dev environment script

-You can start, stop, and recreate the full local development stack (PostgreSQL, NetBox, ISDuBa, etc.) using the helper script in the `dev/` directory:
+You can start, stop, and recreate the full local development stack (PostgreSQL, NetBox, ISDuBA, etc.) using the helper script in the `dev/` directory:

 ```bash
 ./dev/start-local-env.sh                       # start services in background